airayzing/Help-Docs-v2/product-guides-and-training/whatsapp-bot-creation-with-automated-onboarding.md

 1. After successful verification, make any necessary updates to your business information.
 2. You have successfully updated the payment method on your WhatsApp account.

 Congratulations!
-You have successfully created the ChatbotWorld WhatsApp Bot using the WhatsApp Business Cloud API and integrated it with the ChatbotWorld platform.
+You have successfully created the Romulus WhatsApp Bot using the WhatsApp Business Cloud API and integrated it with the Romulus platform.
 Your WhatsApp Bot is now ready to interact with users and provide automated responses.

-Please note that specific steps and requirements may vary based on updates and changes in the ChatbotWorld and WhatsApp Business Cloud API platforms.
-If you encounter any difficulties during the process or have further questions, please refer to the official documentation of ChatbotWorld and WhatsApp Business Cloud API, or contact their support teams for assistance.
+Please note that specific steps and requirements may vary based on updates and changes in the Romulus and WhatsApp Business Cloud API platforms.
+If you encounter any difficulties during the process or have further questions, please refer to the official documentation of Romulus and WhatsApp Business Cloud API, or contact their support teams for assistance.